Ulaanbaatar: Museums

 Ulaanbaatar has several museums dedicated to Mongolian history and culture.
-The Natural History Museum features many dinosaur fossils and meteorites found in Mongolia.
+The Mongolian Natural History Museum features many dinosaur fossils and meteorites found in Mongolia.

 The National Museum of Mongolia includes exhibits from prehistoric times through the Mongol Empire to the present.
 The Zanabazar Museum of Fine Arts has a large collection of Mongolian art, including works of the 17th-century sculptor/artist Zanabazar, as well as Mongolia's most famous painting, One Day In Mongolia by Baldugiin "Marzan" Sharav.

 The Mongolian Theatre Museum presents the history of the performing arts in Mongolia.
-The city's former Lenin Museum announced plans in January 2013 to convert to a museum showcasing dinosaur and other prehistoric fossils.

 Pre-1778 artifacts that have never left the city since its founding include the Vajradhara statue made by Zanabazar himself in 1683 (the city's main deity, kept at the Vajradhara temple); an ornate throne presented to Zanabazar by the Kangxi Emperor (before 1723); a sandalwood hat presented to Zanabazar by the Dalai Lama (c.
 1663); Zanabazar's large fur coat, also presented by the Kangxi Emperor; and a great number of original statues made by Zanabazar (e.g., the Green Tara).

-The Military Museum of Mongolia features two permanent exhibition halls, commemorating the war history of the country from prehistoric times to the modern era.
+The Mongolian Military Museum features two permanent exhibition halls, commemorating the war history of the country from prehistoric times to the modern era.
 In the first hall, one can see various tools and weapons from the Paleolithic age to the times of the Manchu empire.
-The second hall showcases the modern history of the Mongolian military, from the Bogd Khan period (1911–24) up until Mongolia's recent military involvement in peacekeeping operations.
+The second hall showcases the modern history of the Mongolian military, from the Bogd Khan period (1911–1924) up until Mongolia's recent military involvement in peacekeeping operations.

-The city's museum offers a view of Ulaanbaatar's history through old maps and photos.
-Among the permanent items is a huge painting of the capital as it looked in 1912, showing major landmarks such as Gandan Monastery and the Winter Palace of the Bogd Khan.
+The Ulaanbaatar City Museum offers a view of Ulaanbaatar's history through old maps and photos.
+Among the permanent items is a huge painting of the capital as it looked in 1912, showing major landmarks such as Gandan Monastery and the Green Palace.
 Part of the museum is dedicated to special photo exhibits that change frequently.
 The Mongolian Railway History Museum is an open-air museum that displays six types of locomotives used during a 65-year period of Mongolian rail history.

-The Puzzle Toys Museum displays a comprehensive collection of complex wooden toys that visitors can assemble.
+The International Intellectual Museum displays a comprehensive collection of complex wooden toys that visitors can assemble.

-The Victims of Political Persecution Memorial Museum – dedicated to those fallen under the Communist purge that took the lives of over 32,000 statesmen, herders, scholars, politicians and lamas in the 1930s – told about one of the most tragic periods in Mongolia's 20th-century history.
+The Memorial Museum of Victims of Political Repression – dedicated to those fallen under the Communist purge that took the lives of over 32,000 statesmen, herders, scholars, politicians and lamas in the 1930s – told about one of the most tragic periods in Mongolia's 20th-century history.
 The small building had fallen into serious disrepair and was demolished on 7 October 2019, despite public outcry in favor of renovation.